Lateral inhibition in relaxation oscillators provides a basis for computation: Numerical details

 \section{Numerical details}

-The dynamical equations~(\ref{Model2}) are solved using a fourth order Runge-Kutta scheme with time step $\delta t = 0.1$ dimensionless units.
+The dynamical equations [Eqn.~(2) of the main text] are solved using a fourth order Runge-Kutta scheme with time step $\delta t = 0.1$ dimensionless units.
 Time is expressed in units of the period of an uncoupled oscillating element.
-In this unit, the stimulus duration $\tau = 4.89 \times 10^{-3}$, unless specified otherwise.
 The initial conditions for each element are randomly sampled from the limit cycle of an uncoupled oscillator.
 The simulations reported here use boundary conditions that correspond to either the chain topology described in the main text [i.e., $\dot{v}_0 = D_v (v_1 -v_0)\,,$ $\dot{v}_{N+1} = D_v (v_N - v_{N+1}) \,$], or a ring [i.e., $v_0=v_N$, $v_{N+1}=v_1$].

 The choices of the parameters governing the external stimulation, viz., the signal intensity $A$ and the duration $\tau$ for which it is applied, are constrained to an extent by the requirement that the qualitative nature of the collective dynamics should not be altered as a result (i.e., a steady state configuration upon perturbation should converge to another steady state, rather than a spatio-temporally varying pattern).